Ironhack-Archive/bcn-webdev-cheatsheet/m3/deployment/readme.md

 - this tiny node server will serve your angular app in heroku
 - copy `app.js` to the root of the repository
+- on both routes of app.js, change the folder name 'client' by the name you've noted before when doing ng build
 - `npm install --save express`

 ## frontend environemnts